 Treatment options can be expensive.
 Physical rehabilitation, psychological therapy, medications, and even surgery may be warranted in various combinations depending on the severity of the head injury and any resulting brain damage.

-In addition to the injured party, others may also affected.
+In addition to the injured party, others may also be affected.
 It can be stressful and confusing for family members and friends to adjust to the personality and cognitive changes which may result from a serious brain injury.
 Tasks that family members had previously relied on the injured person to complete are now left to the responsibility of another less equipped individual.
 In some cases, it can feel like living with a whole new person in the house.

-If you believe your injury may have been caused by the negligence of others, you may be entitled to compensation under the law, and should contact the Maine accident lawyers at Wolf, Hardy & Downing immediately.
+If you believe your injury may have been caused by the negligence of others, you may be entitled to compensation under the law and should contact the Maine accident lawyers at Wolf, Hardy & Downing immediately.

 Traumatic brain injury on the national scale